Bill Phillips (economist): Phillips curve

 He returned to Australia in 1967 for a position at Australian National University which allowed him to devote half his time to Chinese studies.
 In 1969 the effects of his war deprivations and smoking caught up with him.
-He had a stroke, prompting an early retirement and return to Auckland, New Zealand, where he taught at the University of Auckland.
+He had a stroke, prompting an early retirement and return to Auckland, New Zealand, where he taught a Stage III paper "Chinese Communist Economics since 1949" for 2 years, at the University of Auckland.
 He died in Auckland on 4 March 1975.